First measurement of time-dependent $CP$ violation in the flavor-changing neutral-current decay $B^{0}\rightarrow K_{S}^{0}\mu^{+}\mu^{-}$

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

 Flavor-changing neutral-current decays~\cite{FCNC2017}, such as the rare \decay{b}{s \ell^+ \ell^-} transition, serve as powerful and sensitive probes for physics beyond the Standard Model (SM).
 Their inherent suppression within the SM makes any observed deviation in their decay properties a clear signature of new physics.
-Since beginning of operations, the \lhcb experiment has performed extensive studies of a series of \decay{b}{s \ell^+\ell^-} processes, which have revealed a compelling, albeit evolving, picture of anomalies.
-Most notably, the measurements of branching fractions and angular observables in several semileptonic $B$-meson decays~\cite{LHCb-PAPER-2021-022,LHCb-PAPER-2021-014,LHCb-PAPER-2018-029,LHCb-PAPER-2022-050,LHCb-PAPER-2014-049,LHCb-PAPER-2020-041,LHCb-PAPER-2017-001,LHCb-PAPER-2020-002,LHCb-PAPER-2025-041,ATLAS:2018gqc,CMS:2017rzx,Belle:2016fev,BaBar:2015wkg} show a coherent and distinct pattern of tensions with the SM, which could be explained by new-physics contributions to the effective four-fermion \decay{b}{s \ell^+\ell^-} couplings~\cite{Alguero2023,Allanach:2023uxz,Capdevila:2023yhq}.
+Since beginning of operations, the \lhcb experiment has performed extensive studies of a series of \decay{b}{s \ell^+\ell^-} processes, which have revealed a compelling, albeit evolving, picture of anomalies.Most notably, the measurements of branching fractions and angular observables in several semileptonic $B$-meson decays performed by the \lhcb, ATLAS, CMS, Belle, and BaBar collaborations~\cite{LHCb-PAPER-2021-022,LHCb-PAPER-2021-014,LHCb-PAPER-2018-029,LHCb-PAPER-2022-050,LHCb-PAPER-2014-049,LHCb-PAPER-2020-041,LHCb-PAPER-2017-001,LHCb-PAPER-2020-002,LHCb-PAPER-2025-041,ATLAS:2018gqc,CMS:2017rzx,Belle:2016fev,BaBar:2015wkg} show a coherent and distinct pattern of tensions with the SM, which could be explained by new-physics contributions to the effective four-fermion \decay{b}{s \ell^+\ell^-} couplings~\cite{Alguero2023,Allanach:2023uxz,Capdevila:2023yhq}.

 These persistent anomalies motivate the use of complementary experimental probes to better understand the underlying dynamics.
 In particular, time-dependent analyses of neutral $B$-meson decays provide theoretically clean observables to explore new-physics phenomena in \decay{b}{s} transitions~\cite{Jager2013,Descotes_Genon_2021,Descotes-Genon2015,addref1,addref2,addref3,addref4,addref5,addref6,addref7}.
 The \CP asymmetry arising from the interference between the $\Bz$--$\Bzb$ mixing and decay amplitudes is sensitive to the imaginary parts of the Wilson coefficients governing these processes, yielding constraints on new \CP-violating phases that are complementary to, and in many cases more direct and robust than, those obtained from the time-integrated or time-independent decay rates, angular distributions and \CP asymmetries in decays such as $\Bd \to K^{*}(892)^0 \mup\mun$~\cite{Descotes-Genon2011,Fleischer:2025ucq,LHCb-PAPER-2024-011}.
 The power of the time-dependent approach is well established in hadronic \decay{b}{s q \bar{q}} $(q=d, s)$ channels, such as \decay{\Bz}{\eta' \KS} and \decay{\Bz}{\phi(1020) \KS}~\cite{PhysRevLett804625,GROSSMAN1997241}.\footnote{The inclusion of charge-conjugate processes is implied throughout this Letter unless otherwise stated.} The decay \decay{\Bd}{\KS \mup\mun} thus enables the first time-dependent \CP violation measurement in a \decay{b}{s \ell^+ \ell^-} process, opening a crucial new window to \CP-violating new physics in these rare modes.